How to Tell If It Is a Lump or an Ingrown Hair

 Key Takeaways

-- Most small lumps that appear shortly after shaving are ingrown hairs.
-These typically present as small, localised, mildly tender or itchy bumps that develop within days of hair removal and gradually improve within one to two weeks.
+1. Most small lumps that develop shortly after shaving are ingrown hairs.
+These are typically superficial, mildly tender and improve within 1 to 2 weeks.

 Table of Contents